osiz-blockchainapp/mica-hCoinSandbox/docs/protocols/005_babylon.rst

   tezos-client transfer 0 from <src> to <dst> \
                --entrypoint 'remove_delegate' \
-               --arg 'Unit' # arg is optional, it defaults to Unit when omitted
+               --arg 'unit' # arg is optional, it defaults to unit when omitted

 - ``src``: has to be equal to the ``key_hash`` found in the left part of the contract's storage ``pair``, i.e. its manager.